nasa/cumulus-orca/tasks/copy_to_glacier/README.md

 ## Metadata SQS body configuration

-The metadata SQS message body should contain the metadata attributes needed by Cumulus to perform analysis on discrepencies and for reconciliation.
+The metadata SQS message body should contain the metadata attributes needed by Cumulus to perform analysis on discrepancies and for reconciliation.
-These information from the queue will then be ingested into a new ORCA lambda function that will update the records for the various objects in the ORCA catalog.
+These entries from the queue will then be ingested into a new ORCA lambda function that will update the records for the various objects in the ORCA catalog.
 An example of a message is shown below:

 ```